Organizational information theory: The organization

 "An act occurs when you say something (Can I have a Popsicle?).

 An interact occurs when you say something and I respond ("No, it will spoil your dinner).

 A double interact occurs when you say something, I respond to that, then you respond to that, adjusting the first statement ("Well, how about half a Popsicle?)

 Weick envisions the organization as a system taking in equivocal information from its environment, trying to make sense of that information, and using what was learned for the future.
 As such, organizations evolve as they make sense out of themselves and the environment".

 "These communication cycles are the reason Weick focuses more on relationships within an organization than he does on an individual's talent or performance.
 He believes that many outside consultants gloss over the importance of the double interact because they depart the scene before the effects of their recommended action bounce back to affect the actor".
 By allowing us to consider the organization in this alternative framework, Organizational Information Theory provides us with a robust platform from which to explore the communication process, literally, as it unfolds.

-It is important to note that the flow of equivocal information for organizations is constant and ongoing.
+The flow of equivocal information for organizations is constant and ongoing.
 Organizing, the process of making sense out of information, is a continuous cycle for organizations.
 Because of this, Weick prefers to use verbs when describing organizations.
 Nouns give off a stationary and fixed connotation.
 For example, instead of the word "management", Weick would prefer to use the verb "managing".
 By using verbs, it advocates and reflects the fluidity of the sensemaking process, which is changing, as opposed to using nouns; as nouns reflect stationary or fixed entities, which is against what Weick is proposing.